 Amino acids require both energy and a carrier to make the leap so they are actively transported.

 The energy needed to power absorption, when energy is required, is provided by a chemical called adenosine triphosphate (ATP) which is produced in the body's cells by their mitochondria.
 Mitochondria are little power generators in every cell and there are many in each cell.
 The energy the mitochondria need to synthesize ATP is provided by food, sparked by the oxygen breathed in and transported around the body by the red blood cells and their iron component.

-If you would like to see animations of the absorption processes, click on the graphic to the right for a good selection:
+If you would like to learn more about these processes, click on the graphic to the right for one (human) website or google for videos: